johndavid400/spree_forem/README.md

 You MUST have a running spree store AND Forem installed in your spree project for this gem to work or be useful.

+NOTE: when setting up Forem using rails g forem:install, you will be asked the name of your User class, make sure you enter:
+    Spree::User

+You can accept the rest of the default settings.

-add the following to your Gemfile:
+Once Spree and Forem are installed, add the following to your Gemfile:

     gem 'spree_forem', :git => 'git://github.com/johndavid400/spree_forem.git'